 - Innovation – Is your company keeping up with, falling behind, or surpassing competitors?

 - Quality of service provided by anyone who touches the customer (service technicians, customer service, delivery, timeliness of follow up, competency of people handling issues/complaints, etc.)

 - Marketing (website, sales materials, collateral, public relations, trade show presence, videos, social media, etc.)

 - Ask what they are hearing and seeing in the field relative to how your brand stacks up to competitors in areas such as performance, quality, delivery, support, value, and other traits specific to your products.
 Answers to these questions will define your brand’s reputation.

 - Ask who they believe the “leader” is in your industry, and why.
 The gap between your brand and the perceived leading brand may be quite large.
 Or, it could only be a sliver of a difference.

-- Have each salesperson complete a SWOTT (Strength’s Weaknesses, Opportunities, Threats, Trends) form.
-The feedback you receive will likely be very eye-opening, exposing you to things you are not aware of, or ever thought of.
+- Have each salesperson independently complete a SWOTT.
+(Strength’s Weaknesses, Opportunities, Threats, Trends) The feedback you receive will likely be very eye-opening, exposing you to things you are not aware of, or ever thought of.

 Going through this process will force your salespeople to think in ways they may not have thought before, and your conversations with them will be very enlightening.
 Plus, they will respect you as a leader for asking the questions which will, in turn, benefit morale.

 Consider making this process a part of your sales strategy.
-If you don’t ask the right questions, you’ll never know what is or isn’t working, and we all know how important communication is in any relationship.
-If your salespeople don’t believe in what they are selling, they may move on to work for a brand they respect, and it could be your formidable competitor.
+If you don’t ask the right questions, you’ll miss out on what is or isn’t working, and we all know how important communication is in any relationship.
+If your salespeople don’t believe in what they are selling, they may move on to work for a brand they respect, and it may be your formidable competitor.